Chex Mix: History of Chex Party Mix

 Wheat Chex cereal was introduced in 1937 and Rice Chex in 1950 by Ralston Purina.

 In 1952 an advertisement for Chex party mix appeared in Life Magazine with a recipe that included Wheat and Rice Chex.

 In 1958 Corn Chex was introduced and added to the recipe.
 However, it was not until 1985 that pre-packaged products were introduced commercially by Ralston Purina and the trademarks registered to it.

 "Original Chex Party Mix"

 This refers to the official recipe on the box of chex cereal.

 The recipe for the "Original chex party mix" has changed multiple times over the years.
 There are recipes from the 1960s, 1970s and 1980s that differ from the current "Original Chex Party Mix".

 Advertising

 In the late 1980s and early 1990s, Charlie Brown and the Peanuts gang were used in animated TV commercials to promote Chex Party mix.
 In August 1996, General Mills acquired the Chex product line from Ralston Purina along with other brands.

 Homemade Chex Mix

-There are a number of recipes for homemade Chex mix including recipes on the Chex cereal boxes and a spicier variant known as Texas Trash.
+There are a number of recipes for homemade Chex mix including recipes on the Chex cereal boxes.